• Skip to main content

 The ease of installation will unfortunately depend on where your propane tanks are located.
 Some RVs have their propane systems on the tongue, others have them underneath the rig or in a storage compartment.
 It is important to get a new propane regulator that fits where your old one is.

-You should also get a propane regulator that fits your current propane tanks, unless you plan to buy new tanks with different fittings.
+You should also get a propane regulator that fits your current propane tanks unless you plan to buy new tanks with different fittings.
 Some RVs have vertical propane tanks; others are horizontal and stored differently.
 Getting a regulator that matches your current setup will ensure an easier installation.

-Making sure you have all of the necessary components and tools will also ensure an easy install.
+Making sure you have all of the necessary components and tools will also ensure an easy installation.
 You’ll likely need a wrench sized to fit your propane fasteners, as well as properly sized hoses that reach from the regulator to your propane tanks.
 Your nozzles and other gadgets should also be similar to whatever your propane regulator was before.

 All this to say: if you aren’t building a propane system from scratch (I don’t recommend doing this!), use your existing propane regulator as a guide to what new propane regulator you should buy.
 The more similar, the better, and it will make the entire installation process easier!